jeromerg/NCase/README.md

 # NCase *[Pre-Alpha !!
 Under Construction]*

-Case Builder for .Net: generates all cases from a tree of cases.
-Multiple sets of cases can be combined together with operators like the cardinal product operator, the pair-wise operator...
+Case Builder for .Net: generates all cases from various case set definitions.
+Multiple sets of cases can be combined together with operators like the cardinal product operator.

-Here is an example (see unit test to get the code):
+Here is an example (see unit test to get the code).

 ### Generating cases from a tree